Migration Assistance - Get expert help migrating your business workloads to Neon.

 Learn how to connect to Neon from any application

 When connecting to Neon from an application or client, you connect to a database in your Neon project.
-In Neon, a database belongs to a branch, which may be the primary branch of your project (main) or a child branch.
+In Neon, a database belongs to a branch, which may be the default branch of your project (main) or a child branch.

 Connection details widget